gabbyramirez17/INST126-Final/README.md

 How to Play!
 + Setting up your system:
 + -  Make sure you have Python 3.11.5 installed on your system.
-  - Make sure you have Panda Library downloaded
+  - Make sure you have Panda Library downloaded (pip install pandas)
-  - Make sure you have Matplotlib downloaded
+  - Make sure you have Matplotlib downloaded (pip install matplotlib)
+  - IMPORTANT: These all are required packages needed to create the code and run it!
 + Running the game:
 +   open the 'final inst project.py"